10 tips to help clients prevent employee theft

 6. Actively participate in the business

-Small business owners or managers who work alongside staff and are active in processing customer transactions are more likely to notice mishandling of cash, and employees are less likely to do it when their boss is around.
+Small business owners or managers who work alongside their people and are active in processing customer transactions are more likely to notice mishandling of cash, and employees are less likely to do it when their boss is around.

 7. Offer meals and discounts to deter theft and boost morale